Dynamical photon-photon interaction mediated by a quantum emitter: Main

-The WQED photon-photon nonlinear interaction has unique features due to an intricate interplay between the drive pulse and the field scattered by the quantum dot.
-The resulting quantum interference is studied by recording $C^{(2)}_{\mu\mu'}(t_1,t_2)$ for reflection or transmission channels $\mu,\mu'=t,r$ in the waveguide, see Fig.~\ref{figure3}(a)-(c) for both one- and two-photon cases.
-In the forward propagating direction (transmission channel) quantum interference is present, while in the backward direction (reflection channel) solely the scattering response of the quantum dot is observed.
+The WQED photon-photon nonlinear interaction has unique features arising from an intricate interplay between the drive pulse and the field scattered by the quantum dot, resulting in quantum interference spread over diverse spatial degrees of freedom.
+We examine different propagation directions of the output field through the simultaneous recording of $C^{(2)}_{\mu\mu'}(t_1,t_2)$ for reflection or transmission channels $\mu,\mu'=t,r$, and comparing both the one- and two-photon cases (see Fig.~\ref{figure3}(a)-(c)).
+We apply a weak drive pulse ($\ll 1$ photons on average), to avoid three or higher-order photon processes.
+In the forward propagating direction (transmission channel) quantum interference is present, while in the backward direction (reflection channel), solely the scattering response of the quantum dot is observed.
 Furthermore, the cross-correlation between reflection/transmission channels is also studied.
 Line-cuts through the two-dimensional correlation plots are presented both versus the sum of the detection times (Fig.~\ref{figure3}(d)-(f)) and versus the delay (Fig.~\ref{figure3}(g)-(i)) comparing both the one-photon and two-photon responses.
 These data sets are instructive for the physical interpretation of the quantum dynamics.
 Three different regimes are defined corresponding to: 1) excitation, 2) saturation and stimulated emission, and 3) spontaneous emission of the emitter.

 In regime 1), the polarization of the emitter builds up due to the rise of the excitation pulse.
-Here the one- and two-photon dynamics is similar since the probability of absorption and remains small.
-The build up of the excitation probability is directly revealed in the reflection data (Fig.~\ref{figure3} (e)), since no interference with the incoming pulse occurs in this case.
+Here the one- and two-photon dynamics are similar since the probability of absorption remains small.
+The build-up of the excitation probability is directly revealed in the reflection data (Fig.~\ref{figure3} (e)), since no interference with the incoming pulse occurs in this case.